Permanent Secretary Ron Dublin-Collins gives address on ‘World Day for Safety and Health at Work’

 There are 541 million young workers in the world today, accounting for [more than] 15 percent of the global labour force.
 They include students who work in their spare time, apprentices, interns, young people who have finished or dropped out of compulsory education, young workers in family businesses, and self-employed workers.

 We can help to create a safe and healthy environment for young workers by providing the right tools and training to complete work safely, and educating young workers about their rights and responsibilities, and to act responsibly.
 These, and others, will most certainly contribute to a culture of well being, safe, healthy and decent work conditions for all.
 Research suggests that young workers suffer from injury and illness on the job at far higher rates than their adult counterparts.
 Modern labour markets are a tough place for young jobseekers.
 Many feel pressure to accept the first job offer they get, often without considering if the working conditions put their health and safety at risk.
+If you were to have any sort of injury within the workplace, then consider using a reliable solicitor and look at this injury at work guide.

 The Ministry of Labour, in its efforts to promote decent work, joins employers and workers in renewing the commitment to the development of solutions aimed at improving the situation in workplaces which will create and maintain a safe and healthy environment.